RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Related Work

 \textbf{LLMs for Molecules.} Leveraging the extensive body of literature and string-based molecular representations such as SMILES, language models (LMs) have been successfully applied to molecular sciences.
 Inspired by the masked language modeling approach used in BERT training \citep{devlin2018bert}, KV-PLM \citep{zeng2022deep} introduces a method to train LMs by reconstructing masked SMILES and textual data.
 Similarly, MolT5 \citep{edwards2022translation} adopts the ``replace corrupted spans" objective \citep{raffel2020exploring} for pre-training on both SMILES strings and textual data, followed by fine-tuning for downstream tasks such as molecule captioning and generation.
 Building on this foundation, \citet{pei2023biot5} and \citet{christofidellis2023unifying} extend MolT5 with additional pre-training tasks, including protein FASTA reconstruction and chemical reaction prediction.
 Furthermore, GIMLET \cite{zhao2023gimlet}, Mol-Instructions \cite{fang2023mol}, and MolecularGPT \cite{liu2024moleculargpt} adopt instruction tuning \cite{zhang2023instruction} to improve generalization across a wide range of molecular tasks.
 While these approaches demonstrate enhanced versatility, they still rely on expensive fine-tuning processes to enable molecule-specific tasks or to incorporate new data.

 \textbf{LLM Agents for Science.} An LLM agent is a system that leverages LLMs to interact with users or other systems, perform tasks, and make decisions autonomously \cite{wang2024survey}.
 Recently, LLM agents have attracted significant interest in scientific applications and biomedical discovery~\cite{gao2024empowering}, with applications including literature search~\cite{lala2023paperqa}, experiment design~\cite{roohani2024biodiscoveryagent}, and hypothesis generation~\cite{wang-etal-2024-scimon}, among others.
 In particular, agents focusing on drug discovery applications have emerged.
 Systems like ChemCrow \cite{bran2023chemcrow}, CACTUS \cite{mcnaughton2024cactus}, and Coscientist \cite{boiko2023autonomous} focus on automating cheminformatics tasks and experiments, streamlining computational and experimental pipelines.
 Other works leverage agent-based orchestration of tools and data to accelerate specific aspects of scientific workflows, such as search~\cite{odonoghue2023bioplanner} or design~\cite{ghafarollahi2024protagents}.
-In contrast to existing works, we investigate an agent-based framework that can effectively incorporate external knowledge to improve general molecular QA.
-This could be used either independently or as part of a larger system for automated drug discovery~\cite{tom2024self}.
+In contrast to existing works, we investigate an agent-based framework that can effectively incorporate external knowledge to improve open-ended and zero-shot molecular QA.
+This could be used either independently or as part of a larger system for automated drug discovery.

 \textbf{Multi-Agent Collaborations for Drug Discovery.} Only a limited number of studies have explored multi-agent frameworks in the context of drug discovery.
-DrugAgent~\cite{inoue2024drugagent} introduces a multi-agent framework integrating multiple external data sources but is limited to predicting drug-target interaction scores.
+DrugAgent~\cite{inoue2024drugagent} introduces a multi-agent framework integrating multiple external data sources, but is limited to predicting drug-target interaction.
 Another study with the same name employs an agentic framework for automating machine learning programming for drug discovery tasks~\cite{liu2024drugagent}.
-In contrast, our work seeks to tackle a diverse array of drug discovery tasks, enabling applicability across a wide variety of use cases.
-We provide additional related works on the knowledge graph in Appendix \ref{app: Related Works}.
+In contrast, our work seeks to tackle a diverse array of drug discovery tasks, grounding the agent capabilities in external knowledge.
+We provide further related works on knowledge graph-based RAG in Appendix \ref{app: Related Works}.